 Musician Fear #2: Fear Of Failing In Your Music Career

-Too many musicians self-sabotage their music careers by being afraid that:
+You sabotage your music career by being afraid that:

 Besides the overwhelming number of reasons why these fears are COMPLETELY irrational (I’ve explained why in great detail in my other music industry articles), realize the following: